 As a diesel mechanic, you aren't afraid of getting a little grease on your jacket or dirt under your fingernails.
 You feel most at home under the hood of a large work vehicle and love the rumbling sound of a diesel engine.
+Diesel mechanic is also a fast certification that pays well.

 Education in Diesel Repair